 Here's a quick overview of our risk assessment process at Truvantis:

 Step 1: Gather all assets.
-Anything that’s valuable is compiled for review, such as your current systems, your sensitive data, etc.
+Anything valuable is compiled for review, such as your current systems, sensitive data, etc.

 Step 2: Assess your vulnerabilities.
 Our team looks for any way your assets could be exploited.
 We outline any vulnerabilities and potential threats to the security of each.

 Step 3: Match threats to vulnerabilities.
-Every vulnerable asset is matched with its potential threat to form what is called a “risk scenario.”
-For instance, a flaw in your website’s code is your vulnerability, and the threat: a hacker.
+Every vulnerable asset is matched with its potential threat to form a "risk scenario."
+For instance, a flaw in your website's code is your vulnerability and the threat: a hacker.

 Step 4: Forecast probability.
-Next, we look at how likely it is that this threat could happen?
-We’ll assess how many times of the year could it happen, and project the impact of the exploitation.
+Next, we look at the probability of this threat occurring.
+We'll assess how many times of the year it could happen and project the impact of the exploitation.

 Why is Performing a Risk Assessment Important?

-There are a lot of myths about risk assessments, many used as justification not to get one.
-Some people assume that these analyses are too time-consuming, that they’ll tell you things you already know, or that they’re a waste of time if you already have “good security.”
+There are a lot of myths about risk assessments.
+Many are used as justification not to get one.
+Some assume that these analyses are too time-consuming, that they'll tell you things you already know, or that they're a waste of time if you already have "good security."

 Why?
 Here are three big reasons to invest in a risk assessment.

-Now that you understand the importance of performing a risk assessment, your next step is to be sure you get the most out of your investment.
-Check out our article on properly preparing for a risk assessment to learn more.
+Now that you understand the importance of performing a risk assessment, your next step is ensuring you get the most out of your investment.
+Check out our article on preparing for a risk assessment to learn more.

 We can even help you get the most out of your risk assessments after they happen.
-To learn how, click the button below to get the free whitepaper, 6 Steps to Get Real Value out of Your Security Risk Assessment.
+To learn how, please read our whitepaper, 6 Steps to Get Real Value out of Your Security Risk Assessment.